Arnold Diffusion in Multi-Dimensional Convex Billiards: Billiard Trajectories Near the Boundary

 which has a double eigenvalue of 1.
-Therefore there is an infinitely large spectral gap in these coordinates, and so $\bar{A}_*$ is an $r$-normally hyperbolic invariant manifold.
+Therefore there is an infinitely large spectral gap in these coordinates, and so $\bar{A}_*$ is an $r$-normally hyperbolic invariant manifold. \end{proof}

-Moreover there is a transverse homoclinic orbit that follows the geodesic $\xi$.
-Thus the stable and unstable manifolds of $\bar{A}_*$ have a transverse homoclinic intersection. \end{proof}

 \begin{remark} By choosing $b>a>0$ appropriately in equation \eqref{eq_nbhdddef} we can guarantee that $\bar{A}_* \subset \D_*$.
-Therefore combining the $r$-normally hyperbolic invariant manifold $\bar{A}_*$ of Lemma \ref{lemma_nhimexistence} with \eqref{eq_interpolatingvectorfield} and Fenichel theory \cite{fenichel1974asymptotic, fenichel1977asymptotic, fenichel1971persistence} implies that we obtain a $C^r$-smooth normally hyperbolic invariant manifold $A_*$ for $f$, $O(\tau_*^2)$-close to $\bar{A}_*$ in the $C^r$-topology for any finite $r$, for sufficiently small values of $\tau_*$.
-Moreover, the results imply that when we perturb the surface $\Gamma$, the normally hyperbolic invariant manifold $A_*$ of the billiard map persists.
-This is because the invariant manifold $\bar{A}_*$ for the geodesic flow persists in the perturbed manifold, and so we can apply the results again to obtain a normally hyperbolic invariant manifold for the billiard map on the perturbed manifold. \end{remark}
+We can extend the normally hyperbolic invariant manifold $\bar{A}_*$ to an open normally hyperbolic invariant manifold $\bar{A}_*' \subset \D_*$.
+Now, equation \eqref{eq_interpolatingvectorfield} implies that $f^N$ is approximated up to terms of order $\tau_*$ by the time-1 shift $\phi^1_Z$ of the vector field $Z$ uniformly in the $C^r$ topology for $r$ finite, where $N$ is the integer part of $\tau_*^{-1}$.
+Fenichel theory implies that there is a $C^r$ neighbourhood of $\phi^1_Z$ such that for any map in this neighbourhood, the open $r$-normally hyperbolic invariant manifold $\bar{A}_*'$ persists as an open $C^r$-smooth normally hyperbolic invariant manifold \cite{fenichel1974asymptotic, fenichel1977asymptotic, fenichel1971persistence}.
+Shrinking $\tau_*$ as required, we can ensure that $f^N$ lies in this $C^r$ neighbourhood of $\phi^1_Z$, and so we obtain an open $C^r$-smooth normally hyperbolic invariant manifold $A_*'$ for $f^N$ that is $O(\tau_*)$-close to $\bar{A}_*'$ in the $C^r$-topology for $r$ finite.
+Moreover, this manifold $A_*'$ is itself an open normally hyperbolic invariant manifold for the billiard map $f$.
+Choosing the boundary curves of $\bar{A}_*$ to be KAM curves, we find that the manifold $A_*'$ contains a compact $C^r$ normally hyperbolic invariant manifold $A_*$ of $f$ that is $O(\tau_*)$-close to $\bar{A}_*$ in the $C^r$ topology, as explained in Section \ref{sec_scatteringmaps}.
+Furthermore, the results imply that when we perturb the surface $\Gamma$, the normally hyperbolic invariant manifold $A_*$ of the billiard map persists.
+This is because the invariant manifold $\bar{A}_*$ for $Z$ persists in the tangent bundle of the perturbed hypersurface, and so we can apply the results again to obtain a normally hyperbolic invariant manifold for the billiard map on the perturbed manifold. \end{remark}

 The next result shows that we can choose a sequence $\{\bar{A}_n \}_{n \in \mathbb{N}}$ of normally hyperbolic invariant cylinders for the flow of $Z$ such that: the cylinders overlap; as we move up the cylinders $\| u \| \to 1$; and the corresponding persistent cylinders $A_n$ of the billiard map fit together to form a manifold, itself having the structure of a noncompact cylinder (see Figure \ref{figure_noncompactcylinder}).